Job Description, Daily Responsibilities, and Work Life

 Do Fuel Cell Engineers work in an office-style work environment?

-Do Fuel Cell Engineers work in a warehouse-style work environment?
+Do Fuel Cell Engineers work outdoors?

-You will like this career if you are someone who likes work activities that include practical, hands-on problems and solutions.
-They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
+They like working with plants, animals, and real-world materials like wood, tools, and machinery..

-You also like working with ideas, and require an extensive amount of thinking.
+They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

 Fuel Cell Engineers job description, what do Fuel Cell Engineers do, typical day for Fuel Cell Engineers, what is it like to work as a Fuel Cell Engineer, how many hours do Fuel Cell Engineers work, day to day work of a Fuel Cell Engineer